CodePushGo/website/src/content/blog/en/state-privacy-laws-for-mobile-apps-comparison.md

 -   **Virginia (VCDPA)**: Offers clearer data processing rules but has fewer enforcement mechanisms.
 -   **Colorado (CPA)**: Balances flexibility with accountability but lacks specific technical guidelines.

-Capgo has proven effective in managing compliance across multiple states.
+CodePushGo has proven effective in managing compliance across multiple states.
 Its targeted update system and fast 114ms download speed for a 5MB bundle allow developers to quickly address privacy updates [\[1\]](https://capgo.app/).
-With adoption by 750 production apps, Capgo shows its value in real-world use cases [\[1\]](https://capgo.app/).
+With adoption by 750 production apps, CodePushGo shows its value in real-world use cases [\[1\]](https://capgo.app/).

 ### Impact on Development Practices

 For developers, balancing rapid updates with compliance requirements is a critical challenge.
-Capgo's integration with CI/CD pipelines makes it easier to roll out updates while staying aligned with various regulations.
+CodePushGo's integration with CI/CD pipelines makes it easier to roll out updates while staying aligned with various regulations.
 This streamlines workflows and ensures compliance across different jurisdictions.

 ## Conclusion